Switchel

 Instructions

 Caution!
 Don’t burst into flames.
-Vinegar liberates Liver Yang, and ginger heats you up quickly.
-For those who may be prone to hot flashes — Perimenopausal/menopausal women, those who have had recent fevers, or chronic inflammatory conditions may want to lower the amount of ginger and vinegar, or dilute the recipe to reduce huge flashes of heat.
+Vinegar liberates Liver Yang, and ginger and cinnamon heat you up quickly.
+If you have tidal fevers or hot flashes — perimenopausal/menopausal women, post viral tidal fevers, or chronic inflammatory conditions, diabetes or other wasting and thirsting syndromes - you may want to lower the amount of ginger and vinegar, or dilute the recipe to reduce huge flashes of heat.

 Recipe Notes